inrupt/solid-common-vocab-js/README.md

 // Here 'strictness' has no impact... const person = new LitVocabTerm('https://example.com#Person', rdf, buildStore(), true)

-// An exception will be thrown here, because our term has no labelLiteral. const personLabel = person.mandatory.label
+// An exception will be thrown here, because our term has no label. const personLabel = person.mandatory.label
 ```